 In the Association area, click the row of the server entity you want to view detailed information for.
 The Tab heading displays the server you selected; the Main area displays statistical information on the server you drilled down to, and the Association area is empty.

-See "About Precise for SAP tabs" on page 12.
-See "How most tabs are structured" on page 13.
-See "About the Dashboard tab" on page 28.
+For more information about these tabs, see About Precise for SAP tabs, How most tabs are structured, and About the Dashboard tab.